inistory/inistory.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-I am a master's student at Yonsei University, Graduate School of Computer Science.I focus on applying language model techniques to real-world problems that require security, personalization, and ethical sensitivity.
+I am a master's student at Yonsei University, Graduate School of Computer Science.
+I focus on applying language model techniques to real-world problems that require security, personalization, and ethical sensitivity.
 My work includes developing watermarking methods for detecting AI-generated code, designing recommender systems based on user behavior, and building NLP tools that mitigate harmful or biased content.
 I aim to bridge AI research with practical systems that are secure, transparent, and user-centric.

 ### Connect
 - jungin3486@gmail.com